peyronoscar/langchain/README.md

 For a given text, you'll only need to press `Upload` once.
 Pressing it again will re-ingest the docs, resulting in duplicates.
 You can clear your Supabase vector store by navigating to the console and running `DELETE FROM documents;`.

-After splitting, embedding, and uploading some text, you're ready to ask questions!
+After splitting, embedding, and uploading some text, you're ready to ask questions!!

 ![A streaming conversation between the user and an AI retrieval chain](/public/images/retrieval-chain-conversation.png)